wannesm/PySDD/README.rst

 License
 -------

-Copyright 2018, KU Leuven
-Copyright 2018, Regents of the University of California
+Copyright 2018, KU Leuven and Regents of the University of California.

-The Python wrapper is Licensed under the Apache License, Version 2.0.
+The Python SDD wrapper is licensed under the Apache License, Version 2.0.